 The crankpin is a mechanical part of an engine.
-Which allows the connecting rod to be attached to the crankshaft very firmly.
+It allows the connecting rod to be attached to the crankshaft very firmly.

 The Crank web is the most essential part of the crankshaft.
-Crank web connects the crankshaft to the main bearing journals.
+The crank web connects the crankshaft to the main bearing journals.

-The counterweights are a type of weight, that applies opposite force, which provides balance and stability to the crankshaft.
+The counterweights are a type of weight that applies the opposite force.
+This provides balance and stability to the crankshaft.
 These are mounted on the crank web.

-The reason for installing counterweights in the crankshaft is, they can eliminate the reaction caused by rotation.
-And it is very helpful for achieving the higher RPM and makes the engine run easily.
+The reason for installing counterweights in the crankshaft is they can eliminate the reaction caused by rotation.
+And it is very helpful for achieving a higher RPM and makes the engine run easily.

 At some points, two or more thrust washers are provided to stop the crankshaft from moving lengthways.
 These thrust washers assemble among the machined surfaces in the web and the crankshaft saddle.

-With the help of thrust washers, it can be easily maintained the gap and helps to reduce the lateral movement of the crankshaft.
-In many engines, these are made as part of the main bearings, usually, older types, use separate washers.
+With the help of thrust washers, they can be easily maintained the gap and helps to reduce the lateral movement of the crankshaft.
+In many engines, these are made as part of the main bearings.
+Usually, older types use separate washers.

 Crankshaft oil passage passes oil from main bearing journals to the big end journals.
 Normally the hole is drilled on the crank web.
-When the crankpin is in an upward position and combustion forces push the connecting rod to a downward position, it allows oil to enter between journal and bearing.
+When the crankpin is upward, the combustion force pushes the connecting rod downward, and oil can enter between the journal and the bearing.

-The crankshaft has some extend beyond the crankcase on both ends.
+The crankshaft has some extent beyond the crankcase on both ends.
 This causes oil to leak from these ends.
-So, preventing oil from these openings, oil seals are provided.
-There are two main oil seals are connected at the front end and rear end.
+So, to prevent oil from these openings, oil seals are provided.
+There are two main oil seals connected at the front end and rear end.

-- Front End Oil Seals: They are very similar to the rear end oil seals.
-However, its failure is less destructive and it is more easily accessible.
+- Front-End Oil Seals: They are similar to rear-end oil seals.
+However, its failure is less destructive and more easily accessible.
 The front oil seal will be set behind the pulley and timing gear.

-- Rear End Oil Seals: They are placed within the main journals and flywheels.
-This is pushed into a hole between the engine block and the oil pan.
+- Rear End Oil Seals: These are placed within the main journals and flywheels.
+It is pushed into a hole between the engine block and the oil pan.
 The oil seal has a shaped lip that is kept tightly into the crankshaft by a spring called a garter spring.